lukejacksonn/servor/README.md

 ### Inject

-The `inject` property accepts a string that gets prepended to the servers root document (which is `index.html` by default).
+The `inject` property accepts a string that gets appended to the servers root document (which is `index.html` by default).
 This could be used to inject config or extend the development servers behavior and capabilities to suit specific environments.

 ```js
 const config = require('package.json');